andycroll/andycroll.com/_posts/2023/2023-11-20-with_defaults-clarity-when-merging-hashes.md

 ---

 Rails is known for adding methods to existing core Ruby classes for improved readability via Active Support.
 One such example is the `with_defaults` method on `Hash`.
-This method is an alias of another added method `reverse_merge`, which should give you a clue how it works.
+This method is an alias of another added method `reverse_merge`, which should give you a clue as to how it works.

 As you can see in [the source code](https://github.com/rails/rails/blob/main/activesupport/lib/active_support/core_ext/hash/reverse_merge.rb#L14), the implementation is fairly straightforward.